Google Cloud Identity

 • Distribution metrics accumulate numeric data from log entries matching a filter.

-• Cloud Logging Agent helps capture logs from GCE and AWS EC2 instances
+• Helps capture logs from GCE and AWS EC2 instances.

 • VM images for GCE and Amazon EC2 don’t include the Logging agent and must be installed explicitly.